-I feel as though I am somewhat controlled by my Cerebral Palsy and how I would choose to live my life is not how I live my life, particularly when it comes to clothes.
+I feel as though I am controlled by Cerebral Palsy.
+How I would choose to live my life, is not how I get to live my life, particularly around clothes I like to wear.

-I’m pleased my children get to choose and don’t have my problems.
-I work around my wardrobe in other ways, but admit it gets difficult in the summer months.
+I tend to have to work around my wardrobe in other ways but admit it can get difficult in the summer months.